daskeyboard/daskeyboard-applet--ram-usage/README_ENDUSER.md

 # RAM Usage

-Displays the percentage of memory used.
-Green means a low percent, plenty of memory remaining, Red means you are running out of memory.
+Displays the percentage of memory used with the following colors: greens <30%, yellow <70%, orange < 85% and red 85% and above.

 Example with 50% memory used :